-Oil producing countries are having a difficult time and their heavy investments in new energy projects remain unprofitable.
+Oil-producing countries are having a difficult time and their heavy investments in new energy projects remain unprofitable.
 Measures should be taken to compensate for the losses.
-This often involves painful solutions, but in the long term we will be better off (read, more efficient).
+This often involves painful solutions, but in the long term, we will be better off (read, more efficient).
 Or, as Nietzsche would say: ‘That which doesn’t kill you, makes you stronger.’

-Positive side to the job losses
+The positive side to the job losses

 Despite how sad it is for those workers concerned, I also see positive aspects to this development.
 Or rather, it announces a revolution in the industry.
 One that in my opinion should have taken place earlier, but that was not crucial enough until now.
 For years, oil and gas production was a very profitable business.
 Therefore, the producing companies felt little urgency to optimize their processes and to free up funds for innovation.
 Efficiency at these companies was not high on the agenda.
 Now that the oil price has fallen to a record low, the time has come to further the efficiency battle, which we could have previously done, and still can do.